 Research and experience suggest that an explicit attempt to test our ideas with a diverse set of colleagues, and also perhaps to seek support from such a group both inside and outside the organization, may help us resist some of the unconscious influence.
 It may even help us find new ways of expressing our values that would not have occurred to us if we didn’t seek out different perspectives.

-For a discussion of commonly confronted rationalizations and potential responses, please visit Darden Ideas to Action for the companion to this piece, “Giving Voice to Values: How to Counter Rationalizations Rationally,” which will appear next month.
+For a discussion of commonly confronted rationalizations and potential responses, please see this post’s companion piece, “Giving Voice to Values: How to Counter Rationalizations Rationally.”

-In the fall 2017, Mary Gentile, through the University of Virginia Darden School of Business, is launching a new MOOC, “Ethical Leadership Through Giving Voice to Values,” an introduction to using the values-driven, action-oriented GVV approach in the workplace, business education and life.
-Available through Coursera, the four-week online course is free of charge ($79 for a course certificate), and registration will be open soon.
+Mary Gentile, through the University of Virginia Darden School of Business, is launching a new MOOC, “Ethical Leadership Through Giving Voice to Values,” an introduction to using the values-driven, action-oriented GVV approach in the workplace, business education and life.
+Available through Coursera, the four-week online course is free of charge ($79 for a course certificate).

 The preceding is excerpted from Mary Gentile’s case Giving Voice to Values: Brief Introduction, which is available through Darden Business Publishing.